Combine vinegar with steel wool to make a dark, rich homemade wood stain

 - Several people told me they have used nails, screws or steel shavings in place of the steel wool.

 - Open the jar of vinegar and steel wool occasionally to release gases.

-- The first coat of stain darkens the wood drastically.
+- The first coat of stain darkens the wood dramatically.
 Subsequent applications have a greatly reduced effect.